pbrocks/seattle-2016-customizer-example/web/wp-content/plugins/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 5.9.13.10 =
+* Added hook for users to register their own link reciprocal check function

+= 5.9.13.9 =
+* Fixed issue with copying library settings in Internet Explorer

+= 5.9.13.8 =
+* Fixed javascript errors with quotes in translated langauges for user submission form messages

+= 5.9.13.7 =
+* Updated translation template file

+= 5.9.13.6 =
+* Fixed issue with suppression of Link Library message from rejection e-mails

+= 5.9.13.5 =
+* Fixed issue with CSS not appearing problem in some themes
+* Added new span class around link count for category display
+* Modified div for category link count display

 = 5.9.13.4 =
 * Fixed issues with RSS Preview pop-up window